glotzerlab/fedorov/README.rst

 Fedorov
 ########################################

 A python package to initialize different crystal structures.
 Named after the Russian mathematician, crystallographer and mineralogist: `Evgraf Fedorov <https://en.wikipedia.org/wiki/Evgraf_Fedorov/>`_.
-This package provides simple ways to generate any user defined crystal structures in both 2D and 3D systems, and includes easy access to 590 known crystal structures defined in `Aflow <http://aflowlib.org/CrystalDatabase/>`_.
-User can use this package to quickly construct any crystal structure and obtain the necessary data in form of numpy array to use for softwares such as `HOOMD-Blue <https://hoomd-blue.readthedocs.io/en/stable/index.html/>`_ to construct any systems with specific crystal structure for simulation and analysis.
-In addition, the package also provides easy access to all the 3D space group, 2D plane group as well as point group operations that allows user to apply different symmetry operations.
+This package provides methods to generate any user defined crystal structures in both 2D and 3D systems, and includes access to 590 known crystal structures defined in `Aflow <http://aflowlib.org/CrystalDatabase/>`_.
+Users can use this package to obtain the necessary data in form of numpy array to use for softwares such as `HOOMD-Blue <https://hoomd-blue.readthedocs.io/en/stable/index.html/>`_ to construct any systems with specific crystal structure for simulation and analysis.
+In addition, the package also provides access to all the 3D space group, 2D plane group as well as point group operations that allows user to apply different symmetry operations.

 ****************************************
 Installation